Skip to main content

 Validation

-1. Open GitHub Copilot Chat (Ctrl+Alt+I)
+1. Open Copilot Chat in VS Code.

 Post-Installation: Update Your .gitignore

-Add this line to your project's .gitignore
+Add this line to your project's .gitignore:

 .copilot-tracking/